 If you are thinking of putting your property on Rent to manage the maintenance cost, then you also know that managing the tenant sometimes also becomes a challenge.

-From Financial Planning point of view, Property Investing for doctors should be last choice, unless the purpose is not investing but buying own house.
+From a Financial Planning point of view, Property Investing for doctors should be the last choice, unless the purpose is not investing but buying your own house.

 With all the above-mentioned risks that are present in Real estate, Equity without a doubt is advantageous to have.

 Even when you consider Equity risk from a volatility perspective only, then do note that even real estate is also not devoid of that risk.
 It is just the volatility is not visible in Real estate like equity.

 And this is the reason Investors stay invested in the property investments for a long and then come up with stories of investing so less 15-20 years back and getting so much now.